Is there a way for me to present my research if I am unable to attend Fall Meeting?

 Titles are limited to 300 characters, and the body is limited to 2000.
 Note that this includes spaces and punctuation marks.
 You can also point them toward our Guide to Writing an AGU Abstract for more help.

 You do not need to use any special film equipment.
 If they wish, students can use a smartphone and upload their video to YouTube.
-Check out our tutorial for more help.
+Further details about making a video can be found on our tutorial.

 To ensure your student’s poster is easy to read and understand, it’s best to check that their design doesn’t overshadow their content, the visuals are relevant and easy to see, all text is legible, and the layout is consistent throughout.

-Yes, as long as they conducted the research as undergraduate students, graduates may participate in VPS.
+Yes, so long as they conducted the research as undergraduate students, graduates may participate in VPS.